SKIN

 Genital herpes on the external genitals (vulva, labia, penis, scrotum) or in the vagina are linked to a sexual separation conflict (loss of a sexual mate, sexual rejection, unwanted sex, sexual abuse).
 The fear or suspicion that a sexual mate might sleep with someone else can already trigger the conflict.
 The healing phase could also manifest as dermatitis on the genitals or as genital warts.
 Skin lesions on the genitals (male and female) might be diagnosed as a soft chancre (ulcus molle) or chancroid.
 In conventional medicine, it is considered the “first sign” of syphilis.

 Venereal diseases are generally assumed to be bacterial or viral infections that “spread through sexual contact”.
 Yet, to this day, the existence of disease-causing viruses (herpes simplex virus, herpes zoster virus, HIV, HPV, and the like) has never been scientifically proven!
 Apart from that, based on the knowledge of the Five Biological Laws, venereal diseases such as gonorrhea, chancroid, syphilis, genital herpes as well as candidiasis (see penile candidiasis or vaginal candidiasis) and cancers involving the sexual organs (see cervical cancer) cannot be sexually transmitted since the symptoms are already healing symptoms.
 Hence, a sexual partner can only get, for example, herpes if he/she suffered a separation conflict at the same time, let’s say, because of imposed sexual abstinence based on the belief that the condition is contagious.
 The fear of having contracted a “sexually transmitted disease” could also activate a separation conflict.
-The distress experienced through unwanted sexual practices or forced prostitution explains why the incidence of “venereal diseases” is more common among particular groups and populations.
+The distress experienced through unwanted sexual practices or forced prostitution explains why the prevalence of “venereal diseases” is higher among particular groups and populations.

 A basalioma or basal cell carcinoma (left picture) arises from the basal layer of the epidermis that consists mainly of pigment-producing melanophores.
 Hence, the brownish color of the growth.
 A squamous cell carcinoma (right picture) originates in the upper layer of the epidermis.
 Both occur during the healing phase of a separation conflict.
 In conventional medicine, they are erroneously thought to be “skin cancers” caused by prolonged exposure to sunlight (see also melanoma).